mr-sabya/agence/readme.md

-# 🏢 Amin Tech Agency – Django Website
+# 🏢 Web surface Agency – Django Website

 A professional digital agency website built with **Django**, featuring a stylish **Jazzmin-powered admin panel** and a fully dynamic **frontend**.
 This project demonstrates a complete CMS-style agency website where every section — from banner to team members — is editable via the Django admin.